jaluoto/Make-FirefoxAppSource/README.md

 Added features:

 * Extract Firefox setup files with 7Zip to avoid having to run the script elevated
-* Support AppDeployToolkit
-  * Directory structure
+* Support PSAppDeployToolkit directory structure
-  * Support 32-bit ServiceUI.exe by running the installation as 32-bit process
+* Support PSAppDeployToolkit with 32-bit ServiceUI.exe by running the installation as 32-bit process
 * Make string replacements in files configurable with XML config file
 * Create SCCM Application and Deployment Type